tavikukko/tavikukko.github.io/_posts/2015-11-16-installing-git-to-windows.md

 layout: post
 title: Installing Git To Windows 10
 comments: true
+ingress: This is how I installed Git to my Windows 10...
 ---

-To get things running on my Surface Pro 3.
+This is part of my blog series, how I got things running on my Surface Pro 3 With Windows 10.
 So here's what I did to get Git running, using images so I don't need to write anything.

 ###Download installer from [Git](https://git-for-windows.github.io)
 ![download git]({{ site.baseurl }}/public/assets/install-git.PNG)